-Roofing Industry Data – Roof Algae, Mold, and Stains
+Roofing Industry Data – Roof Algae, Mold, and Stain

-Roofing Industry Data – the recurring problem of roof stains, has recently been identified by scientists at 3M as stemming from the most common form of algae growth –
+Roofing Industry Data – the recurring problem of roof stains, has recently been identified as stemming from the most common form of algae growth –

 During the last 20 years, this particular algae strain has become harder to remove and has now been able to migrate to less humid environments than it has in the past.
 And in areas where it has traditionally been found, the staining is showing up earlier, is more severe, and settles on a greater number of roofs.
 This has become a “growing” problem on 80% of homes throughout the United States.
 Traditional cleaning methods use harsh chemicals and include; chlorine bleach, sodium hydroxide (lye), and high pressure washing – which are known to cause unnecessary and sometimes extensive damage to the roof and surrounding property.